Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Derivation of the limit ODEs

 \subsection{Identification of the Limit}

-With the relative compactness result in Section \ref{relative compactness section}, we can conclude that $(\mu^N, \nu^N, P^N, Q^N)$ contains a sub-sequence that converges weakly.
-To prove the convergence in Theorem \ref{limit odes}, we need to identify the potential limit points, which involves showing the error terms $M^N_t, M^{i,N}_t \overset{N\to\infty}\to 0$ in probability for $i = 1,2,3$.
-Then the desired convergence comes from the uniqueness of the limit ODEs.
+With the relative compactness result in Section \ref{relative compactness section}, we can conclude that $(\mu^N, \nu^N, P^N, Q^N)$ contains a subsequence that converges weakly.
+To prove the convergence in Theorem \ref{limit odes}, we need to identify the limit points, that is, to derive the ODEs dynamic for the limit point(s).